dooart/teamweek-bamboo/README.md

 3. Create a new `config.json` file with the contents of `config.json.sample`.
 4. Fill in the attributes in `config.json` (run `yarn config-help` if you need more information).

+⚠️ Make sure the vacation tasks in Teamweek are assigned to the vacation project specified in the configuration.

 ### 3. Run it
 Just run `yarn start`.
 The default check period is the **current year**.